collab-uniba/SO_reputation/README.md

 This will create several table/views to speed up the querying process, plus some CSV files, named `Question_Answer_?_(asc|desc).csv` and `Posts_Votes?_(asc|desc).csv`.

-These CSV files are needed by the web service, therefore, whenever you create or update the SO dump, you should copy/move them to the subfolder `webservice/StackOverflowRESTfulWebService/WebContent/WEB-INF` where you deployed the web service.
+These CSV files are needed by the web service, therefore, whenever you create or update the SO database, you should copy/move them to the subfolder `webservice/StackOverflowRESTfulWebService/WebContent/WEB-INF` where you deployed the reputation web service.

 ## How to Run
 The scripts referenced in this section must be edited prior to execution, in order to customize the following variables: